Every Opeth album ranked from worst to best

 But few bands - if any - could match the sheer ambition and songwriting craft of Opeth.
 The Stockholm based band formed in 1990 and soon set about changing the extreme metal landscape, folding in elements of folk, prog and beyond to craft immense, multi-layered compositions that would inspire countless bands in the ensuing decades.

 So where do you start with a band like that?
-Well, that's where we come in - we've taken the task of listening to every Opeth record and deciding which albums rule over all and which are perhaps missteps along the road to greatness.
+Well, that's where we come in - we've taken the task of listening to every Opeth record and deciding which albums rule over all.
 Right away we'll preface this: there is no such thing as a truly bad Opeth album.
-Each is an impressive display of musicianship and craft that could put so many other bands to shame, but ultimately some records have to win - and conversely, something ultimately has to lose.
+Each is an impressive display of musicianship and craft that could put so many other bands to shame, but some records have to win - and conversely, something ultimately has to lose.
 So with no further ado, here are the best Opeth albums, ranked in order of greatness.

 Metal Hammer line break

-Pale Communion feels like the band were overindulging in the instrumental prog complexities they began on 2011's Heritage.
+After digging deep into their love of prog on 2011's Heritage, Pale Communion saw overindulging in instrumental prog complexities.
 The result is still ambitious, if overly pendulous and indulgent, losing sight of the refinement they had achieved on Blackwater Park and beyond.

 Compared to its predecessor, Pale Communion feels more limited in scope, still incorporating bits of jazz and funk into a prog framework but executed in such a way that it often feels one-note.
 Coming from a band that had so deftly mixed disparate unique elements from their earliest days, it feels like a serious backslide.